 Let us look at the key differences as below:

-- Ansible is the latest configuration tool developed next to Chef and the older one is Puppet.
-Hence the users find it easier to understand Ansible and Puppet is hard to follow.
+- Ansible is the latest configuration tool developed next to Chef, and the older one is a Puppet.
+Hence the users find it easier to understand Ansible, and Puppet is hard to follow.

 - Ansible is written in Python supported with YAML scripts.
 Puppet is written in Ruby that supports Domain Specific Language with Ruby.
 The chef is written in Ruby with DSL and has prototype programming.